-- 230 Introduction to Computing & Problem Solving using Python - ✓ INHERITANCE: A class 'A' that can use the characteristics of another class 'B' is said to be a derived class or inherited from 'B'.
-The process is called inheritance. - ✓ METHOD OVERRIDING: When the method of the parent class can be used in a subclass with different or special functionality, it is known as method overriding. - 1. class: This is the keyword used to define a class. - 2. self: It is the first argument of every method. - 3.
-A class attribute that displays the dictionary in which the class's namespace is stored.

-- 6. doc: A class attribute which displays the documentation string of the class - 7. module: A class attribute which displays the name of the module in which the class is defined.
+- ✓ INHERITANCE: A class 'A' that can use the characteristics of another class 'B' is said to be a derived class or inherited from 'B'.
+The process is called inheritance. - ✓ METHOD OVERRIDING: When the method of the parent class can be used in a subclass with different or special functionality, it is known as method overriding. - 1. class: This is the keyword used to define a class. - 2. self: It is the first argument of every method. - 3. dict: A class attribute that displays the dictionary in which the class's namespace is stored. - 4. name: A class attribute that displays the name of the class. - 5. bases: A class attribute that displays the tuple containing the base classes, possibly empty. - 6. doc : A class attribute which displays the documentation string of the class - 7. module : A class attribute which displays the name of the module in which the class is defined.